itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/compiling-and-running-a-java-program.md

-In this lecture you will learn to compile and run a Java program.
+In this section you will learn to compile and run a Java program.

 Java comes with several command-line tools you can run from your console.
 The two most important are `javac`, the Java compiler used to compile a program,